 Laika Animation Movies List

-Laika Studios has made some of the most outstanding stop-motion animation films.
-Laika was founded in 2005, and its offices are located near Portland, Oregon.
+Laika Studios, founded in 2005, has made some of the most outstanding stop-motion animation films.
+Its offices are located near Portland, Oregon.

 Laika Logo